Python for Animation: Creating Graphics and Effects

 Pygame is a powerful library that provides functionality for the creation of complex animations and games.
 It allows you to easily draw shapes, images, and text on the screen, handle user input, and create interactive elements.

-Turtle is a simpler library that is primarily used for teaching programming concepts to beginners.
+Turtle is a simpler library this is primarily used for teaching programming concepts to beginners.
 It provides a virtual turtle that can move around the screen and draw lines, shapes, and patterns.

 # Example code using Pygame